SidharrthSingh25/BTech_Evaluation_Task/README.md

 7. Output and Georeferencing Validation – Export the final mosaic as a properly georeferenced GeoTIFF and verifying spatial accuracy and metadata integrity of the output.

-8. Visualization and Result Reporting – Present clear visual outputs of the cloudless mosaic and summarize key spatial properties, observations, and results.
+8. Visualization and Result Reporting – Present clear visual outputs of the cloudless mosaic.

 9. Code Efficiency – Write optimized, clean, and well-structured code using appropriate geospatial libraries.